top of page

 Bronze Trophy

-Parent and Child 16 and over Qualifying Round – 18 Holes; Net Score (1st weekend in July)
+Parent and Child 16 and over as of January 1 – 9 Holes; Net Score

 This trophy was donated by Phil and Jack Moore in 1961 and was first won by Mrs. R. V. & John Leggett.